Aligning Language Model Benchmarks with Pairwise Preferences: Introduction

 \section{Introduction}

-Benchmarks are the standard way to track progress in language modeling.
-For example, if one model is the best on a language understanding benchmark, it is considered state-of-the-art.
-However, many recent works have found that the best model on a benchmark often underperforms in deployment, even for the same task~\citep{Alaa2025MedicalValidity, Salaudeen2025ImageNot:Rankings, Zhang2025Train-before-TestRankings}.
-Similarly, recent studies show that general-purpose models optimized for broad benchmark performance do not necessarily perform better than smaller task-specific models in real-world deployments \cite{Pecher2025ComparingPerformance, Zhou2025GeneralistOculomics}, suggesting that current benchmarks fail to generalize.
+Benchmarks are the standard way to track progress in language modeling, operating on the assumption that aggregated test scores directly predict downstream performance.
+For example, the top-scoring model on a \textit{language understanding benchmark} is presumed to be the \textit{best language understanding model}.
+However, many recent works have found that the best models on a benchmark often underperform in deployment, even for the same task~\citep{Alaa2025MedicalValidity, Salaudeen2025ImageNot:Rankings, Zhang2025Train-before-TestRankings}.
+Similarly, general-purpose models, despite excelling on general-capability benchmarks, often perform worse than smaller task-specific models~\citep{Pecher2025ComparingPerformance, Zhou2025GeneralistOculomics}, suggesting that benchmark scores are poor predictors of real-world utility.

-Existing literature has focused on refining benchmarks by identifying more informative test items.
-Several studies propose benchmark distillation approaches that can efficiently and more accurately assess model performance by removing redundant test items~\citep{Polo2024TinyBenchmarks:Examples,vivek-etal-2024-anchor,Kipnis2025Metabench:Models}, while others adopt psychometric techniques such as item response theory (IRT) to differentiate test items by their difficulty and discriminative ability~\citep{vania-etal-2021-comparing,hofmann2025fluid, Kipnis2025Metabench:Models}.
-Yet, less effort has been made to improve the predictive utility of benchmarks for real-world tasks.
-As LLMs are increasingly used as chatbots and assistants, LLM-based judges have become a widely used approach to evaluate model alignment with human preferences~\citep{dubois2023alpacafarm, zheng2023judging, li2024generative}.
-However, they fail to address whether such evaluations align with user preferences for overall model performance in comparison to other models~\citep{gera2025justrank,gao2025re}, which is essential for model selection in downstream deployment.
+Recent works have addressed this by refining benchmarks to better capture model capabilities.
+These methods select informative subsets of test items ~\citep{Polo2024TinyBenchmarks:Examples,vivek-etal-2024-anchor,Kipnis2025Metabench:Models}, often drawing from psychometrics using item response theory (IRT)~\citep{vania-etal-2021-comparing,hofmann2025fluid, Kipnis2025Metabench:Models}.
+The resulting subsets can then be inspected for patterns that explain what the benchmark measures.
+While understanding the signals captured by benchmarks is important, these approaches leave two important, open questions: 1) \textit{Do their rankings reflect real-world utility?} and 2) \textit{Can they be updated to better predict it for specific downstream uses?}

+Downstream utility is ultimately determined by the preferences that drive model selection in practice.
+Given two models, practitioners choose the one they prefer for a specific task, based on criteria like helpfulness, honesty, and task-specific accuracy~\citep{Wang2023HelpSteer:SteerLM, Cui2024UltraFeedback:Feedback}.
+What matters is not how a model scores in isolation, but how it ranks against alternatives.
+In high-stakes settings like healthcare, models that score well on standard benchmarks can still produce outputs that are inaccurate or unsafe when evaluated against clinician preferences~\citep{Arora2025HealthBench:Health, Busch2025CurrentReview}.
+Yet there remains no systematic way to assess whether and how existing benchmarks can be aligned to reflect these preferences.